Sick Day Guidelines

-Beginning with enrollment for fall 2015, all students entering 6th grade must show proof of one meningococcal conjugate vaccination (MCV) given on or after 11 years of age.
+All students entering 6th grade must show proof of one meningococcal conjugate vaccination (MCV) given on or after 11 years of age.

 Healthcare Providers: Check out our list of healthcare providers for a few available options.
 Inclusion on this list is not an endorsement, but rather this is provided as a resource.
 If you need assistance, please contact your school nurse.

 Illinois Public Act 099-0843 requires all schools to request from parents of students with asthma and asthma action plan (AAP).
 If your child has asthma, and you have not done so already, please provide a current AAP to the school nurse now for this school year.

 Flu can be very dangerous for children.
 The Centers for Disease Control and Prevention estimates that between 6,000 and 26,000 children younger than 5 years have been hospitalized each year in the United States because of influenza.
 The flu vaccine is safe and helps protect children from the flu.
 Here is information on flu prevention in English and Spanish.